 At Group Reunion and Ultreyas, people are encouraged to create opportunities not only to meet people but also to create actions that extend the Kingdom of God one environment at a time.
 The group prays about the environment that they wish to approach, using prayer and study.
 These topics of prayer and study will focus on the particular environment to learn more about it.
 Then it is brought to God.
 The action is to spread the Word in the environment once everyone is ready for collective action in the selected environment.
 The choice of environment will most likely be one with which the group is most familiar.
-It may be in the work place, hobby or as an outreach topic.
-The recent Group Reunion Card shows some of the action points that groups may choose to spread God's Word into each environment.
+It may be in the workplace, hobby or as an outreach topic.
 Action means doing something, it is factual; it has a sense of accountability.
 Each time the group meets, the action is discussed as to its achievement and its setbacks.
 Keep the project alive!